 The present study combines PAL and JAM to examine item recall within the context of items judgments, while extending Maki’s JAM task to include additional judgment tasks corresponding to semantic and thematic memory.
 Relationship strengths between word pairs were manipulated across each of the three types of memory being investigated.
 Instead of focusing solely on one variable or trying to create stimuli that represent only one form of relatedness, a range of item relatedness for each variable was included to explore potential interactions.

 Speciﬁcally, this research was conceptualized within the framework of a three-tiered view of the interconnections between these memory systems as it relates to processing concept information.
-The three-tiered view was inspired by models of reading and naming, particularly the triangle models presented by Seidenberg and Mcclelland (1989) and Plaut, et al. (1996).
+The three-tiered view was inspired by models of reading and naming, particularly the triangle models presented by Seidenberg and McClelland (1989) and Plaut et al. (1996).
 These models explored the nature of reading as bidirectional relations between semantics, orthography, and phonology.
 One goal of this research is to examine if the semantic, associative, and thematic systems are interactive for judgment and recall processes, much like the proposed interactive nature of phonology, orthographics, and semantics for reading and naming processes.
 Potentially, association, semantic, and thematic facets of word relation each provide unique component that can be judged and used for memory, thus, suggesting three separate networks of independent information.
 This view seems unlikely, in that research indicates that there is often overlap in the information provided by each measure of word-pair relatedness.
 Instead, dynamic attractor networks, as proposed by Hopﬁeld (1982) and McLeod et al. (2000) may represent better represent the interplay between these representations of concepts, as these models posit a similar feedback relationship between concepts in a network.
 Using these models as a theoretical framework, this study seeks to understand how these three types of word-pair information may interact when judgment and recall processes were applied to concept networks

 Experiment One